biancammoreno/OnlineMDPConstraintsLaw/README.md

 * `algo` can be ‘MDPP-K’ (Mirror Descent for Periodic Policies - Known initial distributions), ‘MDPP-U’ (Mirror Descent for Periodic Policies - Unknown initial distributions), or ‘episodic’, where the last corresponds to the Bonus MD-CURL algorithm referenced in the main paper
 * `reward_type` can be ‘entropy_max’ or ‘obstacles’;
 * `n_iterations` indicates the number of iterations;
-* `online` is True we consider the online case with unknown dynamics (default case), or False when we consider the case with known dynamics (for example, when computing the optimal periodic policy to compute the periodic regret)
+* `online` is True when we consider the online case with unknown dynamics (default case), or False when we consider the case with known dynamics (for example, when computing the optimal periodic policy to compute the periodic regret)

 The code runs the experiments for the chosen algorithm and experiment.
 It creates a ‘results’ folder containing a subfolder ‘frames’ with the state distribution images for each time step in the final iteration and the regret plot.